The Reasons that Beef Jerky is So Expensive

 Where’s the Beef?

 Let’s say you start with ten pounds of premium steak.
 You trim off the fat and any fatty gristle striations and already you may have lost up to a few pounds because it cannot be used.
 Marinade your jerky, cook it, and by the time it is finished and ready to eat… your original ten pounds of meat yields about three to four pounds of finished jerky.
+Although every recipe for every flavor is different.

 Throw Away the Marinade.